 Atlanta Deck Collapse Accident Lawyer Near Me 404-214-2001

 Examples of Recoverable Damages in Your Case

-We will review your damages’ receipts, talk to economists, and interview your family members to calculate the value of your case.
-Your case will comprise both economic and non-economic damages, which can include:
+We will review your receipts for damages, talk to economists, and interview your family members to calculate the value of your case.
+Your case can comprise both economic and non-economic damages, which can include:

 Pain and Suffering

 The value of your pain and suffering rests on things like your quality of life and daily pain levels.
 Every insurer uses a different method to calculate this expense.
 We can explain more about this loss’s value once you bring your case to us.